 So on and so forth.

-The number of strings you hit is another variable that makes your guitar chord progressions sound different and you can play around with hitting a different number of strings at will when writing songs.
+The number of strings you hit is another variable that makes your guitar chord progressions sound different and you can play around with hitting a different number of strings at will when songwriting.

 You don’t need to hit all the strings all the time.